-Fitting for the season I’m sharing this giant pot of gold project today because sometimes you just need an enormous pot of gold at the end of the rainbow.
+Fitting for the season I’m sharing this giant pot of gold project today because sometimes you need an enormous pot of gold at the end of the rainbow.
 Perfect for a St. Patrick’s Day party or any rainbow themed party.

 The gold coins are my favorite part and a super simple craft project for you hot glue gun lovers.

 *This post contains affiliate links below.
 I make a small commission from any item purchased through my affiliate link, it’s how I keep my blog full of free tutorials.